SwissWeb/interspire-aws-bounce/readme.md

 This is a work in progress.
 The aim is to have a Laravel 5.1 app running in front of Interspire.
 We uses Amazon SES to process Interspire emails.
 We have set up Amazon SNS notifications for complaints/bounces.
 These are pushed to Amazon SQS queues.

 The app queries the queues to see if there are any complaints/bounces.
 If so they are handled with Interspire's API.
-See this package : https://github.com/SwissWeb/laravel-interspire
+Bounces will be tagged as `Bounced` and complaints will be `Unbsuscribed` and addes to the `Suppression list` in Interspire.
+See this package for more info : https://github.com/SwissWeb/laravel-interspire

 ## Installation
 ###To install laravel